hazelcast/hazelcast-reference-manual/src/List.md

 }
 ```

-### Event Registration and Configuration for List
+### Listening for List Item Events

-Hazelcast List uses `ItemListener` to listen to events which occur when items are added and removed.
+Hazelcast List uses `ItemListener` to listen to events which occur when items are added and removed from the List.
+Use the list `addItemListener` method to create an `ItemListener`.

 ```java